Skip to Content

 cat tongue licking up close what does it mean when a cat licks your nose

-8. To Indicate that you are part of its Family
+8. To Indicate That You Are Part of Its Family

-9. To Gain your Attention
+9. To Gain Your Attention

 If your cat starts licking your nose whenever they see you occupied, it’s likely because they want your attention and hope you’ll stop your work and focus on them instead.
 This behavior can be frustrating, but it’s also a testament to your cat’s intelligence.